MRC-Epid-it24/intake24/docs/admin/surveys/schemes.md

 Edit tab allows to modify selected scheme.

-- `Scheme ID` - short and unique, ideally slug-based string.
+- `Scheme ID` - Short and unique, ideally slug-based string.
 It is used as primary key in database.

-- `Scheme name` - user friendly name for admin purposes
+- `Scheme name` - User friendly name for admin purposes

-- `Scheme type` - placeholder at the moment for future to allow to define various types of schemes.
+- `Scheme type` - Placeholder at the moment for future to allow to define various types of schemes

-- `Default meals` - list of predefined meals that will appear at the start of the recall.
-It allows to:
+- `Default meals` - List of predefined meals that will appear at the start of the recall.

+  - It allows to:
-  - create new meals with default time and localized name
+    - Create new meals with default time and localized name
-  - remove meals
+    - Remove meals
-  - load whole meal list from different scheme
+    - Load whole meal list from different scheme
-  - reset the list to default one
+    - Reset the list to default one

 ## Questions tab